EdDataScienceEES/tutorial-RachelBrown03/index.md

 The **Central Limit Theorem** is fundamental in ecological studies, especially for analysing population distributions where full population data collection is often impractical.
 The CLT states that the distribution of sample means approximates a normal distribution as sample size increases, even when the population distribution is not normal.

 In ecology, data often come from field observations of wildlife populations, which tend to be non-normal.
 However, many statistical tests assume normality, which raises a key question: **How can we work with data that doesn’t follow a normal distribution?** The CLT is crucial here because it allows us to make inferences using sample means, even if the original data are not normally distributed.
-By studying the CLT, we can understand the behavior of sample means and use this information in statistical modeling and hypothesis testing.
+By studying the CLT, we can understand the behavior of sample means and use this information in statistical modelling and hypothesis testing.

 By the end of this tutorial, you will have a practical understanding of the Central Limit Theorem and how to apply it to data analysis, allowing you to draw meaningful insights from ecological data, even in situations where traditional assumptions do not hold.